Satellite image: Israel attack damaged Syrian airport runway

 Just before the strike, a transponder on an Antonov An-74 cargo plane flown by Iran’s Yas Air sanctioned years earlier by the U.S. Treasury over flying weapons on behalf of the paramilitary Revolutionary Guard briefly pinged near Aleppo, according to flight-tracking data.
 The altitude and location suggested the plane planned to land in Aleppo.

-Cargo aircraft over Syria often don’t broadcast their location data.
+Cargo aircraft over Syria often don’t broadcast their location data, likely due in part to the international sanctions on Assad’s government.
 A phone number listed to Yas Air rang unanswered Friday.

 Iran and Syria’s missions to the United Nations did not immediately respond to a request for comment Friday from The Associated Press.
 Israel, which has conducted numerous attacks on Syria in its shadow war with Iran in the wider Mideast, has not directly acknowledged Wednesday’s strike.